 FERS, for instance, is a three-part system.
 It consists of the government pension portion, Social Security, and Thrift Savings Plan.
-When you decide to retire, you are not required to activate all three benefits at the same time.
+When you decide to retire, you are not required to activate all three benefits simultaneously.
 A strategic approach to determine which component to activate first can help your money work harder for you.

 Not allowing enough time for a claim to be adjudicated.
 Transitioning from Federal or State employee to retiree is a paper-heavy, time-consuming affair.
 Be sure to allow for a process that can take months.

 Not considering the need for long-term care insurance.
 Administered by the U.S. Office of Personnel Management, the Federal Civilian Long Term Care Insurance Program or FLTCIP is available to most Federal government employees.
-Similar plans are offered by state and local governments, often at a more inexpensive rate than private LTC insurance.
+State and local governments offer similar plans, often at a more inexpensive rate than private LTC insurance.

 Long-term care costs can destroy savings and upend retirement plans.
 You and your advisor should include a long-term care strategy within your retirement blueprint, whether using FLTCIP or another option.

 Mistakes with beneficiaries.
 Government employees, as well as private-sector employees, sometimes underestimate the importance of correctly adding beneficiaries.
 For example, they might forget that instead of designating named beneficiaries, they can instead use the standard order of preference as an option.
 They also fail to update beneficiaries when life events occur.